top of page

 Pre-Tattoo Care

-Pre-tattoo care can begin about 1 week (or more) before your session, ensuring better pigmentation, greater skin and body resistance, better healing process, and higher quality/durability of the final art:
+Pre-tattoo care can begin about 1 week (or more) before your session, ensuring better pigmentation, greater skin and body resistance, a better healing process, and higher quality/durability of the final art:

 • Drink plenty of water and maintain a healthy and balanced diet.